Pylons/colander/docs/basics.rst

 The *description* of a schema node is metadata about a schema node that can be used by higher-level systems.
 By default, it is empty.

+The *schema_order* of a schema node is an integer which defines its ultimate order position within its parent node.
+It is not useful unless a mapping schema is inherited from another mapping schema, and you need to control the ordering of the resulting nodes.

 Any other keyword arguments to a schema node constructor will be attached to the node unmolested (e.g. when ``foo=1`` is passed, the resulting schema node will have an attribute named ``foo`` with the